llafuente/llafuente/content/post/unity-ci-unit-test-using-nunit.md

 Why not Linux ?

 * OSX Editor is +500mb.
 Linux is about 2gb
-* Linux build can't be trusted at this point.
+* Linux build can't be trusted at this moment.
 I have many problems with the editor I expect problems with CI, will see.

 For integration test we will use [Appveyor](https://www.appveyor.com).